charter for nightlife without discrimination

 PREVENTION

-Together we must ensure the best possible prevention of discrimination.
-Through exchange of experiences, education and the presence of non-discriminatory values, we must work on the culture of safety and security in nightlife.
+Together, we must ensure the best possible prevention of discrimina-tion.
+This involves education, appropriate skills, ensuring the presence of non-discriminatory values, and working on the culture surrounding safety and security in nightlife.

 Focus area 1: Communication